In rare address, Iran's supreme leader praises strikes on U.S. bases

-TEHRAN — The recent missile attack on U.S. troops in Iraq led to "American humiliation," Iran's supreme leader said on Friday as the government grappled with the fallout of the U.S.'s killing of a top general and scrambled to contain anger at the subsequent accidental shootdown of a passenger plane.
+TEHRAN — The recent missile attack on U.S. troops in Iraq dealt a “blow to America’s image” Iran's supreme leader said on Friday as the government grappled with the fallout of the U.S.'s killing of a top general and scrambled to contain anger at the subsequent accidental shootdown of a passenger plane.

-"They stealthily and cowardly assassinated Gen. [Qassem] Soleimani in a terrorist fashion.
-This resulted in a disgrace for America," Ayatollah Ali Khamenei told huge crowds, according to state-owned Press TV.
+"They stealthily and cowardly assassinated Gen. [Qassem] Soleimani," Ayatollah Ali Khamenei told huge the crowd, according to a translation by state-owned Press TV.

-Earlier, Iranians flooded the streets outside of Tehran's Mosalla Mosque to hear Khamenei, 80, address Friday prayers for the first time since 2012.
+Khamenei also slammed Britain, France and Germany for triggering an official dispute clause Tuesday in the landmark 2015 nuclear deal.

+“After the U.S. exited the deal, I told you back then that these three are not trustworthy,” he said, leaving open the door to future negotiations — just not with Washington.

 Khamenei's decision to speak at Friday prayers indicates how seriously authorities are taking recent events, particularly the downing of the Ukrainian jet that killed 176 people aboard, including 82 Iranians.